pg-support/supt-km/docs/2. Troubleshooting/Product/Spark MINI/Spark MINI Firmware Troubleshooting.md

 ### 3 - Bluetooth Issue

-If the customer update the firmware with log successfully, but the Spark MINI have the Bluetooth connection issue.
+If the customer updates the firmware with log successfully, but the Spark MINI have the Bluetooth connection issue.

 Please use the macro and provide the BT firmware updater: